 For RIIO-ED1, this performance measure was an incentive only measure.
 For RIIO-ED2, this performance measure is an incentive and penalty measure.
 The above targets are based on the reward threshold scores set by Ofgem.
 If we incur less time than the above target thresholds, we earn a reward.
-The above reflects that we have met the reward threshold for this performance measure.
+The Company has earned a reward for time to quote but in within no reward/no penalty band for time to connect.